 The flooring had an added bonus: a seam right through the middle of the kitchen that had curled back and would trip me all the time.
 Score!

-The kitchen also had brown doors and trim, a popcorn ceiling with fake dark wood beams and a giant fluorescent light.
-Wallpaper with hand drawn images of condiments, and a complementary striped pattern, was the final touch.
+The kitchen also had chocolate brown doors and trim, a popcorn ceiling with fake dark wood beams and a giant fluorescent light.
+Wallpaper with hand drawn images of condiments, and a complementary striped pattern, were the final touch.
 Oy.
 It was a fright.

 Over the years, we’ve fixed just about everything.
 We added custom upper cabinets along one wall, replaced the flooring, installed new lights, painted and decorated with a retro lemon & cherry theme (which might look dated, but I don’t care – I like it!), replaced windows, installed a dishwasher and replaced appliances.
 But, we still had two projects left: the popcorn ceiling and those ugly counters.

 The kitchen is open to this area, which is probably best described as a breakfast nook, but we use it as a piano room.
 The ceiling was a mess.
 First, it had a light popcorn texture, which wasn’t too bad, but it had seen better days.
 It also had big patches from when we removed the fluorescent light and moved the light over the breakfast counter.

 Finally, through various projects, it had three different textures and two different shades of white.
 (Not sure what the cat is doing there – just staring at the wall and sniffing things.
 Weirdo.)

 I had also noticed that the recessed can lights’ trim was looking pretty gross.
 A lack of attic insulation led to condensation in the winter, which led to rust.
 These will be replaced when the ceiling is repaired.
 (Ever notice how your project just gets more and more stuff added to it?)